lsu-ddem/coding-for-the-web/content/_index.en.md

 ---
-title: "Interactive Digital Media Capstone"
+title: "Coding for the Web"
 ---

-# Interactive Digital Media Capstone
+# Coding for the Web

 ## Course Description and Objectives